Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/advancedSetOperations.md

 > **Theorem**: $$|A\times B|=|A|\cdot|B|$$

 [^1]: When writing this page I was exhausted on an airplane so sorry if its a little low effort.
-[^2]: Immutable means its cannot be changed once you create it.
+[^2]: Immutable means it cannot be changed once you create it.
 [^3]: We say that the Cartesian product is not *commutative*